-Population growth in Australia has create more demand for accommodation.
+Population growth in Australia has created more demand for accommodation.
 This has led to a boom in high-rise building construction.
 Unfortunately, this boom has created several safety concerns.

 Up until 2009, the rate of apartment construction in Australia was quite flat.
 But the rate of building approval and construction has shot up in the years since.
 By 2015, apartments accounted for over 30% of all new building approvals.

 Population growth has played a large role in this spike in apartment buildings.
 More people live in Australia’s capital cities than ever before, which is why the cost of units seems to be on the rise.
 This increased demand has created a boom period for the construction industry.
-High-rise buildings have shot up at an enormous rate.
-This caters for population growth and migration.
-It also means that people have smaller living spaces.
+High-rise buildings have shot up at an enormous rate, catering for population growth and migration.
+This also means that people have smaller living spaces.

-But there’s a problem.
 Such rampant construction has the potential to create an array of issues.
-Construction companies are in such a rush to get projects finished.
-This leads to several oversights occurring.
-Furthermore, constant construction means there’s less time to focus on regulatory compliance.
-This could lead to non-compliant building products getting into the supply chain.
+Construction companies are in a rush to get projects finished, which leads to oversights during construction.
+Furthermore, constant construction means there’s less time to focus on compliant building products.
+This could lead to low quality products entering into the supply chain.

-This isn’t conjecture either.
+This is not conjecture either.
 An array of news stories suggest that this high-rise boom has led to problems.

 Faster construction rates give rise to several problems.
 These include the following: